 Consultation on Engage Victoria

-A copy of the Managing e-waste in Victoria policy impact assessment, including the draft waste management policies and other key information, can be accessed via the Engage Victoria website and submissions are now invited on these.
-The public consultation process allows members of the community to comment on what is being proposed before the preferred approach is finalised.
-Such public input provides valuable information and perspectives, and improves the overall quality of statutory policies.
+A copy of the Managing e-waste in Victoria policy impact assessment, including the draft waste management policies and other key information, can still be accessed via the Engage Victoria website.

 January - March 2018